radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/create-backup.md

 ![image description](images/create-progressbar.png)

-If the back up was successfully created, you will receive a confirmation message and the new backup will be visible in the list of backups on the main *Backups* screen.
+If the backup was successfully created, you will receive a confirmation message and the new backup will be visible in the list of backups on the main *Backups* screen.

 Select **Dismiss** to close the message.